 5. Use video.
 According to TripAdvisor, hotel profiles with videos receive 34% more engagement than those that don’t.
-You can imagine that this flows on to day tours as well.
+You can imagine that this applies to day tours as well.

 6. Keep the info up to date.
 This is often overlooked.
-Put an entry into your diary to check the info every 3 or 6 months.
+Put an entry into your diary to remind you to check the info every three or six months.
 Change up your profile info and your photos to keep it fresh.

 10. Respond to all your reviews.
 Responding to reviews increases the chances of someone engaging with your TA page.
 In fact, a TripAdvisor study showed that accommodation venues that respond to 50 percent or more of reviews experience 24 percent more engagement!
 Another study showed that 77 percent of users agree that seeing a hotel management response makes them more likely to book.
 It’s hard to imagine that this doesn’t also apply to other businesses.

 11. Link back to your profile from your social media.
-If your TripAdvisor profile makes you look great, put links to it in your Facebook Page description or your Twitter profile.
+If your TripAdvisor profile makes you look great, put links to it on your Facebook page’s description or your Twitter profile.
 Potential guests can then see the wonderful job you have done.

 12. Use the words of happy visitors.
-Open your TripAdvisor profile description with a single sentence quote from a testimonial (or two).
+Open your TripAdvisor profile description with a single-sentence quote from a testimonial (or two).
 It’s a great hook to begin your description because most operators don’t do this and are boring.
-Every time I see a quote at the start of a profile, I’m interested to keep on reading.
+Every time I see a quote at the start of a profile, I’m interested and keep on reading.
 Even if you don’t want to open your description by quoting a testimonial, I strongly recommend quoting one or two somewhere.